collectiveacuity/pocketLab/docs/commands.md

 **Description:**
 Copies a file or folder on remote host to working directory on localhost.
 Get is currently only available for the Amazon ec2 platform.

-PLEASE NOTE: get uses the docker container alias value specified in the docker-compose.yaml configuration file to determine which instance to connect to.
-A tag must be added manually to the instance with key "Containers" and value "<container_alias>".
+PLEASE NOTE: get uses the service name specified in the docker-compose.yaml configuration file to determine which instance to connect to.
+The service name will be added as part of ```lab launch ec2```.
+Otherwise, a tag must be added to the instance with key "Services" and value "<service1>,<service2>".

 **Usage:**
 ```bash